What is endometriosis?

 Is there any risk in having laparoscopy surgery?

 Compared to a laparotomy (an open abdominal surgery), laparoscopic surgery is considerably safer and carries significantly less risk.
 The likelihood of complications with laparoscopy is only 0.3%.
-Despite the infrequency of complications, it is important to be aware of what they are.
+Despite the infrequency of complications, it is important to know what they are.

 Potential risks include: